phoenixframework/phoenix_live_view/guides/server/security-model.md

 the `payload` passed to [`handle_event/3`](`c:Phoenix.LiveView.handle_event/3`) (or `c:Phoenix.LiveComponent.handle_event/3` in components).

-Because LiveView applications process UI interactions over a persistent connection, it's easy to forget that the client can manipulate the data sent to the server.
-An attacker can use browser developer tools or custom scripts to send any payload to your LiveView, bypassing your UI restrictions entirely.
+Since a LiveView application processes UI interactions over a persistent connection, it is easy to forget that the client can manipulate data sent to the server.
+An attacker can use browser developer tools or custom scripts to send any payload through the socket, bypassing your UI restrictions entirely.
 To follow guidelines from organizations like the [Erlang Ecosystem Foundation (EEF)](https://security.erlef.org/) and OWASP, you must be defensive when handling these parameters.